OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ---
-ms.date: 02/21/2019
+ms.date: 02/26/2019
 description: Debug your custom functions in Excel.
 title: Custom functions debugging (preview)
 localization_priority: Normal
 ---
 # Custom functions debugging (preview)

 Debugging for custom functions can be accomplished by multiple means, depending on what platform you're using.
-Methods differ between [Office Online for Windows](#windows-10-and-microsoft-edge), [Office Online for Mac](#mac-and-chrome), Office Desktop for Windows, and Office Desktop for Mac.
+Methods differ between [Office Online for Windows](#windows-10-and-microsoft-edge), [Office Online for Mac](#mac-and-chrome-debugger), [Office Desktop for Windows](#for-windows), and [Office Desktop for Mac](#for-mac).
 You can also issue debugging commands through [the command line directly](#using-the-command-line).

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]